vollyimnetz/laravel-vue-spa-passport/readme.md

 2. add "`Passport::routes();`" to boot-function of "`App\Providers\AuthServiceProvider`"
 3. in "`config/auth.php`" change guards > api > diver to "`'driver' => 'passport',`"

+## Step 4
+1. Add API-Routes for registration, login and a protected route (based on http://learninfinity.info/laravel-5-api-authentication-using-passport/).
+2. Add the "`ApiBaseController`" for some functions for the functionality.

+You may now check the routes postman if all things run as defined.

+* POST `api/userregister`
+* POST `api/userlogin` (you get an access-token in return)
+* GET `api/userdetails` (or any other protected api-route) with the Header "`Authorization: Bearer [your access-token]`"

+If you get an error you may need to run "`php artisan passport:install`" once again.

+If you have done STEP 1.4, you may also login via the blade-based html-frontend.
+Now after that, lets start create some vue-components for the frontend.

 # Resources
 * https://laravel.com/docs/5.5/installation